-Some out of school hours rehearsals may be required.
+Some out of school hours rehearsals will be required.

-Students will be expected to change into appropriate dance clothing for all lessons.
-This includes the Nazareth dance singlet or T-shirt, which can be purchased from the uniform shop.
+Students are expected to change into the Nazareth uniform, which can be purchased from the uniform shop.

 Attendance at Performance Nights is required and form part of the students 'Performance' assessment.